aprilbian/MIMO-NOS/README.md

 ## Baseline

 Polar with maximum-likelihood (**ML**) MIMO detection serves as the baseline.
 We select Polar with CRC because of its superior performance in short block length.
-Moreover, the **optimal ML** detector is to ensure a good baseline.
+Moreover, the **optimal ML** detector ensures a good baseline.

 Run the matlab code **mypolar.m** to obtain the PER curve.